formix/infernal-engine/README.md

 **Infernal Engine**'s internal facts and rules representation is a mapping between a name and a value or a function.
-A name is a list of contexts separated by slashes with a leading shash.
+A name is a list of contexts separated by slashes with a leading slash.
 For example, a fact could be named "/engine/torque" and be mapped to the numeric value "175.5".
 The same goes for a rule named "/engine/maxTorque".
 The rule name is mapped to the function that implements it.
 In this example, both the fact and the rule are under the